angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 think these sideboard slots could be used in a better way, although I'm not quite sure how yet.

 Doishy's comments:

-*I personally was against Swarm coming in.
-Locally my meta is full of Grixis Delver variants and all run Bolt, even post board as, if nothing else, it forces us to consider whether we can go off and lose half our life in the face of a potential three damage, especially if relying on Probes.
-As part of our discussion on this we actually went and checked the sideboard of every top placing, large event Storm deck to see what they were running in terms of sideboards and whether Swarm was a heavy feature.
-Many didn't run any or ran only a Miser's copy.
-This actually kick started some faulty chicken-and-egg logic.
-We reasoned that because Storm doesn't play a lot of it now, the opponent would likely not be prepared to face it.
-What we should have considered was that maybe not many were being played because Bolt was so prevalent.*
+> *I personally was against Swarm coming in.
+Locally my meta is full of Grixis
+> Delver variants and all run Bolt, even post board as, if nothing else, it
+> forces us to consider whether we can go off and lose half our life in the face
+> of a potential three damage, especially if relying on Probes.
+As part of our
+> discussion on this we actually went and checked the sideboard of every top
+> placing, large event Storm deck to see what they were running in terms of
+> sideboards and whether Swarm was a heavy feature.
+Many didn't run any or ran
+> only a Miser's copy.
+This actually kick started some faulty chicken-and-egg
+> logic.
+We reasoned that because Storm doesn't play a lot of it now, the
+> opponent would likely not be prepared to face it.
+What we should have
+> considered was that maybe not many were being played because Bolt was so
+> prevalent.*

-### Bonus Discussion:
+## Bonus Discussion

 Over the course of the four rounds we played, Doishy noticed that I was bringing in Thoughtseize every round and suggested I play it maindeck.
 In the past I have